mj00714/deep-learning-challenge/README.md

 # deep-learning-challenge

 ### Overview
 For this exercise, I set out to use machine learning and a neural network to predict the success of venture funding.
+This type of analysis would be useful to help predict the viability of an initiative in the application stage.
+To train the model, I used a dataset of historical data that contained both a target and feature set.

 I was provided a large csv file as the basis of the analysis.
 These are the steps for the analysis: